Exemption for Seniors and Persons with Disabilities

 The process of applying for the property tax exemption

-The following are the steps to qualify for, and maintain, a tax exemption for accommodating a senior or person with a disability:
+The following are the steps to qualify for, and maintain, a tax exemption for accommodating a senior (age 65 or older) or person with a disability:

-- You will need to tell us that you have built or modified a unit for a senior or person with a disability, or installed a garden suite for a senior or a person with a disability.
+• You will need to tell us that you have built or modified a unit for a senior (age 65 or older) or person with a disability, or installed a garden suite for a senior (age 65 or older).

-- Our letter will ask you to confirm that your property is eligible for the tax exempt portion in your assessment.
+• Our letter will ask you to confirm your property is eligible for the tax exempt portion in your assessment.

-- This letter will be sent out every year to confirm that the senior or disabled person is still using the unit.
+• A letter will be sent out by MPAC, every two years, to confirm that the senior (age 65 or older) or person with a disability is still using the unit.

 How to start the process